Where’s the happiest place on earth?

 Understanding how healthy societies work and how they help individuals within them to thrive precedes Porter.
 Aristotle was concerned with how to live a satisfying life and achieve “eudaimonia”—an Anglicized Greek word that’s been translated as “happiness,” but more accurately means “human flourishing.”
 Yet the post-industrial Western world got used to measuring social progress using GDP, which led to prioritizing economic effort above most everything else.
 As economists in the field are keen to point out, the decision about what to measure influences what a society chooses to care about.

 (It’s also worth noting that governments don’t necessarily see their job as making citizens happy.
 Keeping populations safe, making them productive, or controlling them have all been goals of various administrations from far in the past up to the present day.)
-Wealth is nothing without the opportunity provided by good health to live free of pain and worry.

 The happiness “mistake”